 U.S. and U.K. striking Houthi targets in Yemen to retaliate for spate of attacks

-The U.S. and U.K. have begun striking targets in Yemen to retaliate for Houthi attacks in the Red Sea, a U.S. official confirmed to CBS News on Thursday night.
-The Iranian-backed Houthis have been launching barrages of drone and missile attacks in the Red Sea since soon after the Israel-Hamas war began.
+The U.S. and U.K. carried out strikes on targets in Yemen to retaliate for Houthi attacks in the Red Sea, President Biden announced in a statement Thursday night.

+"These strikes are in direct response to unprecedented Houthi attacks against international maritime vessels in the Red Sea," Biden said, adding he will "not hesitate to direct further measures to protect our people and the free flow of international commerce as necessary."

+A U.S. official told CBS News the targets included drone and missile launch sites used by the Houthis as well as radar capabilities.

 The Houthis launched one of the largest attacks in the Red Sea yet on Tuesday.
 Three U.S. destroyers along U.S. F-18s and a British warship shot down 18 drones and multiple missiles launched from Houthi-controlled areas of Yemen, U.S. Central Command (CENTCOM) said in a statement.